remote-rights/remote-rights.github.io/collections/_strategy/make-sure-you-re-safe.md

 layout: strategy
 title: Make Sure You're Safe
 position: 2
+aside: >
-aside: REMEMBER - Your safety is the most important thing in any situation.
+ **REMEMBER:** Your safety is the most important thing in any situation.
 If you feel scared, exit the situation and alert an adult as soon as possible.
 ---

 # Make Sure You’re Safe